replit/kaboom/doc/26-add-level.md

 loadSound("score", "/sounds/score.mp3")
 ```

-Add the speed at which the sprite runs and the gravity acceleration of the sprite.
+Add the speed at which the sprite runs and the gravity acceleration of the sprite:

 ```javascript
 const SPEED = 480